xinnox-tech/homelab/proxmox/install-guide/README.md

 apt update && apt full-upgrade -y
 ```

-Or can be done via GUI in
+Or can be done via GUI in Datacenter, the node you created, go to updates, repositories.

+Disable the enterprise repositories, and add the no-subscription one.

 ---

 ## Done!
 Your Proxmox system is installed, updated, and ready for future services.